ARE THE TRUMPETS PAST OR FUTURE?

 Moreover, when the seventh trumpet sounds “the

 Finally, many evangelical commentators have placed the trumpets after the rapture of the church, in other words, after the faithful Christians have been taken to heaven before the time of trouble.
-This theory does not have scriptural support (see and ).
+This theory does not have scriptural support (see 9: The Rapture—When? and Appendix 4).
 This commentary takes the position that the seven trumpets take place during the time of trouble, after the sealing of the 144,000 and before the close of probation, and that during the time of the seven trumpets God makes a final, powerful appeal for repentance to those who are in “

 Moreover, the historical portion of each of the visions of Daniel starts at the time of the vision rather than some years earlier or later.
 In contrast, most of the historical interpretations of the trumpets begin not at the time of John’s exile on